bhwcan/showpro/README.md

 For the range directives that contain start and end the containing text is displayed in the current font.
 Since the view window uses a mono space font tab lines are displayed correctly.

+The non-chordpro features:
-The only non-chordpro feature is the support for imbedded urls.
+* the support for imbedded urls.
 If the song view window is in focus and the url is clicked the application will open your default browser with the link.
+* {start_of_highlight) ... {end_of_highlight}, or the short form {soh} ... {eoh} does the same highlight as bridge.
+For compatability with Songbook.